 It’s called the NC500 because it’s 500 miles long and as you can see it’s pretty much a nice loop around the northern highlands of Scotland!

 You can't road trip the NC500 without a vehicle, and if you haven't booked yourself a campervan/motorhome yet, then we can make it very easy:

-They are essentially the Airbnb of campervan and motorhome rentals.
+They are essentially the best search engine campervan and motorhome rentals in Scotland.